nomans1/devops-test/README.md

 # Jenkins Installation on Minikube using Helm

 This guide provides step-by-step instructions to install and configure Jenkins on Minikube using Helm on macOS.
+You can replace the `brew` commands with `winget` or `apt` for Windows and Ubuntu respectively in `deploy.sh`.

 To learn more about the design rationale and details on the solution, please refer to the [Basic Architectural principles](docs/architecture.md).